 - The antenna must always be placed upwards, high and free of metallic obstacles (leave a free diameter of at least 20cm and ideally 1m)

-- The antenna cable is another important element that should not be neglected.
-Ddepending on the type of cable used, the loss will be more or less important [for lengths over 3m it is recommended to use the CFP10 cable (10mm diameter).]
+- Antenna cable connectors and adapters can cause significant losses in radio quality.
+Depending on the type of cable used, the loss will be greater or lesser [for lengths greater than 3m it is recommended to use the CFP10 cable ref (10mm diameter)].

 Propagation of radio waves

-In any other environment, the signal is weakened by
+In any other medium, the signal is weakened by

 Absorption of radio waves